-- While it is no doubt that the sorcerer class is able to pump out a huge amount of damage against enemies, it still isn’t upgraded enough at the start of the game to be played solo.
+- While there is no doubt that the sorcerer class is able to pump out a huge amount of damage against enemies, it still isn’t upgraded enough at the start of the game to be played solo.

 - While there are some defensive spells you can use against enemies, managing mana in this class is pretty hard for beginners.

-While druid is not that bad for solo play, it isn’t exactly good either.
+While Druid is not that bad for solo play, it isn’t exactly good either.
 You can use it in your solo gameplay.However, there are some things that you should consider before using it.

-- The range of the druid class is pretty low as they are more melee focused.
+- The range of the druid class is pretty low as they are more melee-focused.
 On top of that, you want to be able to do much damage as a melee class, either.

 - Most of your abilities will rely on Fury, which can be pretty hard to manage as you will run out quite often in the game.